The Terrible Track Record of Wall Street Forecasts

 According to this article in CBS News, analysts often can't anticipate factors impacting earnings, like changing customer habits and competitive threats.
 This inability, coupled with pressure to issue favorable reports and an overall reluctance to acknowledge bad news, causes analysts "Like ostriches...to put their heads in the sand."

-Daner Wealth Management takes a different approach — one built on evidence, not predictions.
-Instead of chasing forecasts, our Alpharetta wealth management team builds globally diversified portfolios grounded in decades of academic research.
+Daner Wealth Management takes a different approach, one built on evidence, not predictions.
+Instead of chasing forecasts, our Alpharetta wealth management team builds globally diversified portfolios informed by decades of academic research.

 If you're not sure whether your current strategy is based on data or Wall Street guesswork, a quick conversation can help you find out.